What is VAT?

 - Four PP size photographs of the Proprietor/Partner/Director

-- PAN No. & Bank Account No of the Proprietor/Partner/Director
+- PAN number. & Bank Account No of the Proprietor/Partner/Director

 - Copy of the rental agreement of the business place